lifeiscontent/storybook-addon-apollo-client/README.md

         request: {
           query: DashboardPageQuery,
         },
-        error: new Error('This is a mock network error'), },
+        error: new ApolloError("This is a mock network error"), },
     ],
   },